TrigonMC/TrigonMC-Bungee-Interface/README.md

 ## TrigonMC Bungeecord Interface

-Here you can folow the development of the Bungeecord Interface for TrigonMC
+Here you can follow the development of the Bungeecord Interface for TrigonMC